uswds/uswds-site/pages/documentation/guidance/performance/how.md

 ##### What you’ll need:

 - Ability to add a JS script to your site to track performance
 - A paid backend service provider or manual backend service to collect performance data.
-An example service is [SpeedCurve](https://speedcurve.com/).
+An example service is [SpeedCurve [speedcurve.com]](https://speedcurve.com/).

 ##### Pros